-What’s worse, after a slip, it could take days or weeks for me to pick myself back up.
+What’s worse, after a slip, it can sometimes take days or weeks to pick yourself back up.

 How has kicking someone while they’re down ever worked… for anyone?
 Why do we do this to ourselves when it’s more likely to fuel further disordered behaviors and binges?